This policy was issued in May 2025

 5.1 Under 18s and contractual relationship

-If Students are under 18 years the time of enrolment, the contractual relationship will be with the parent/guardian or sponsor.
-Parent/guardians or sponsors will be asked to give their consent to the enrolment being processed.
+If Students are under 18 years at the time of enrolment, the contractual relationship will be with the parent/guardian or sponsor.
+Parents/guardians or sponsors will be asked to give their consent to the enrolment being processed.
 Under the new data protection regulations (GDPR) we will require consent from the parent/guardian or sponsor to process Student data for under 18s.
 Further information on how we use and retain personal data and Subject Rights can be found in our Privacy Policy.

 In some cases, the course material may not be suitable for specific age groups or the requirements of the qualification may have specific entry requirements in terms of the age of the Student.